When Simultaneous Localization and Mapping Meets Wireless Communications: A Survey: Introduction

-Specifically, this survey provides a structured and in-depth investigation of the emerging intersection of SLAM and wireless communications, offering a novel taxonomy that captures both foundational and new developments.
-Anchored around three core thematic axes: the foundations of SLAM in networked autonomous systems, SLAM methods and techniques, and the advancements of wireless communications in SLAM.
-In the aforementioned areas of focus, a comprehensive synthesis of the state-of-the-art is provided.
-Our study contextualizes the pillars for networked autonomous systems' SLAM, highlighting the critical role of the computer vision algorithms for extracting features that can serve as the basis for reconstruction of the environment as well as of the control laws in autonomous and connected systems.
+Specifically, this survey provides a structured and in-depth investigation of the emerging intersection of SLAM and wireless communications, {organizing} both foundational and new developments. {Centered on} three core thematic axes: the foundations of SLAM in networked autonomous systems, SLAM methods and techniques, and the advancements of wireless communications in SLAM.
+In the aforementioned areas of focus, {an overview} of the state-of-the-art is provided.
+Our study {describes} the pillars for networked autonomous systems' SLAM, highlighting the critical role of the computer vision algorithms for extracting features that can serve as the basis for reconstruction of the environment as well as of the control laws in autonomous and connected systems.
 Based on these pillars, the paradigm of passive SLAM is highlighted within the larger picture of autonomous systems, where SLAM has the responsibility of being a state observer using diverse radio and visual features.
-Optimization of the control inputs in order for a networked autonomous system to reduce its ego-motion or landmark mapping uncertainty is considered afterwards, contextualizing the domain of active estimation or active SLAM.
-The latter paradigm can be central to a pipeline for achieving communication goals, i.e., by conversion of the wireless communications' objective such as path-loss reduction/RSS improvement through optimal beam steering to a perceptual goal.
-Thus, a goal such as improving the accuracy of UE position and orientation through the execution of specific motion commands can be directly translated into a beam prediction objective.
+Optimization of the control inputs in order for a networked autonomous system to reduce its ego-motion or landmark mapping uncertainty is considered afterwards, {highlighting} the domain of active estimation or active SLAM.
+The latter paradigm { could} be central to a pipeline for achieving communication goals, i.e., by conversion of the wireless communications' objective such as path-loss reduction/RSS improvement through optimal beam steering to a perceptual goal.
+Thus, a goal such as improving the accuracy of UE position and orientation through the execution of specific motion commands {could} be directly translated into a beam prediction objective.